Last updated on July 19, 2019 at 11:25 am

 July is the picturesque example of warm weather and clear skies in the Northeast.
 While heading to the beach or planning road trips, don’t forget that July is National Vehicle Theft Prevention Month!

-With the beautiful weather of summer comes the increased possibilihttps://www.transportation.gov/fastlane/vehicle-theft-prevention-monthty of your car being targeted by thieves.
+With the beautiful weather of summer comes the increased possibility of your car being targeted by thieves.
 After all, July is one of the top months for car theft.
-According to statistics, only about half of Americans ever worry about their cars being broken into or stolen.
-For the half that doesn’t usually worry about car theft, we’ve collected some tips and safety measures to help keep you ahead of the curve when it comes to the safety of your car.
+According to the National Highway Traffic Safety Administration, a motor vehicle is stolen in the United States every 41 seconds, and more than 765,000 auto thefts are reported annually.
+That’s why we’ve collected some tips and safety measures to help keep you ahead of the curve when it comes to the safety of your car.

 Follow the light!
 Always try to park in a busy, well-lit area.
 Light is a thief’s worst enemy.
 Park near streetlights or brightly-lit buildings to deter potential thieves from breaking into your car.
 If you do not park in a garage while at home, consider this tactic, too, by installing a motion detector light in your driveway to ward off any potential thieves.